Aisha Dickson: Bangor’s Lost Baby

 Later that afternoon at home, Sarah played with Aisha before giving her a bottle and putting her to bed upstairs for the night.
 Again, she took note of Aisha’s persistent fussiness.
 A friend and her young son came over while Aisha was sleeping, and they watched some TV together while her mother lay on the couch.
 DeShawn was upstairs playing video games.
 At some point, Aisha woke crying.
 To soothe her, Sarah gave her another bottle.
 Aisha usually held her own bottles, but this time she didn’t even grab for it.
 Sarah had to feed her the entire time.
 Before putting her back to bed, she put her in her walker, thinking it would comfort her.
 Once she stopped crying, Sarah put her back to bed, returned to the living room, and bid her friend goodbye.
 Around 9:30PM, she took a shower before locking up the apartment for the night.
 Her mother still reclined on the couch.
 Before turning in, Sarah checked on the baby.

 Aisha’s crib was against the wall, and she was laying on her stomach.
 Sarah later said that the baby initially looked as though she was sleeping peacefully, but she momentarily realized that didn’t seem to be breathing (and had thrown up some formula).
 Sarah panicked and paced between the bedroom and bathroom until running downstairs to tell her mother something was wrong with Aisha and to use the phone to call 911.
 As the emergency operator told Sarah what to do, DeShawn gave Aisha CPR.
 When the EMTs arrived, they also tried to resuscitate her.
 A few minutes later, neighbors watched as the infant’s limp naked body was carried out to the waiting ambulance—she was still breathing.
-Aisha and Sarah were taken to Eastern Maine Medical Center, where the baby was pronounced dead an hour later.
+Aisha and Sarah were taken to St. Joseph Hospital, where the baby was pronounced dead an hour later.

 Autopsy findings